named-data/ndn-cxx/docs/manpages/ndnsec-cert-gen.rst

 .. option:: -E <timestamp>, --not-after <timestamp>

    Date and time when the certificate expires, in "YYYYMMDDhhmmss" format.
-   The default value is 365 days after the **--not-before** timestamp.
+   The default value is 365 days after the :option:`--not-before` timestamp.

 .. option:: -I <info>, --info <info>